travelgateX/documentation-site/content/hotel-x/plugins/mapping.md

 alwaysopen = false
 +++

 The map plugins are used to change the supplier codes to client codes or vice versa.
-There are four types:
+There are these types:

-* Hotel map
+* Hotel Map
 * Board Map
 * Room Map
 * Rate Map
+* Amenity Map

 Our map formats share a common structure.
 In order to load your maps you just need to follow the instructions below:

-## Example files
-You can download example for the files structure [here](/content/sample_mapping.zip)

 ## Entity Maps